chrisox1/Fjora/README.md

 ## Known limitations

-- Chromecast and remote playback are not implemented.
+- Chromecast is not implemented.
 - Music libraries are not a target for this app and will not be added.
 - Transcoded downloads can be unreliable and slow
 - Downloaded files show detected local container format and size.
 The bitrate